nhsx/nhsx-internship-projects/projects/explaining-classification-using-lime.md

 **Datasets:** Open data such as <http://www.dermweb.com/photo_atlas/>; <https://nsufl.libguides.com/c.php?g=112152&p=724706>, or MIMIC-CXR.

 **Desired skill set:**  When applying please highlight any experience around image recognition, use of model-agnostic explainability, coding experience (including any coding in the open), any other data science experience you feel relevant.

+---
+Return to list of [all available projects](https://nhsx.github.io/nhsx-internship-projects/).